Union Jack flag icon Canada flag Canada Ireland flag Ireland

 A method of fusing silver and copper sheets using heat.
 It should not be confused with electroplating on copper.

-Is partially gilded silver, which is employed for decorative effect.
+It is partially gilded silver, used for decorative effect.

 Natural process of oxidation over time resulting in darkening/dulling of the metal.